LokeshBUD/TOC/README.md

 | Senthil Adithya    | CB.EN.U4CSE22054  |  implemetation using libraries(NFAtoDFA file)                  |

-There are two different implementations, in which one is by using the Python libraries(NFAtoDFA file)
+There are two different implementations.
+One is by using the Python libraries(NFAtoDFA file) and the other is by using the logic(TOC FOLDER).